Lafayette Federal Credit Union: Services

+Lafayette Private Wealth

+Lafayette Federal opened an wealth management and financial advisory services subsidiary, Lafayette Private Wealth, in 2025 in collaboration with Raymond James.
+The subsidiary currently operates out of two locations, the main location in Kensington, Maryland, and a second, appointment only location in Mount Airy, Maryland.

 Management team

 Mr. B. John Farmakides is the president/CEO of Lafayette Federal Credit Union.
 Mr. Farmakides has been an active member of the Lafayette Federal community since 1994.
 He joined the supervisory committee in 1998, and later served as its chairman.
 In 2006, he was elected to the board of directors and was subsequently nominated to and assumed the position of treasurer.
 Mr. Farmakides was named president and CEO in 2007.
 Prior to that, he worked in investment banking, commercial real estate, and the Federal government.

 Currently, Mr. Farmakides holds positions on many professional boards and committees including: vice-chairman of Potomac Business Services LLC, director of the board for Preferred Business Xchange, LLC, and serves on the Regulatory Committee of the National Association of Federal Credit Unions.

 Mr. Farmakides is assisted by the senior management team at Lafayette Federal Credit Union, which is composed of: